dcruz-nc/GraveManGame/README.md

 To run GraveManGame on your local machine, follow these steps:

-Clone this repository or download the ZIP file.
+1. Clone this repository or download the ZIP file.
-Open the index.html file in a web browser.
+2. Open the index.html file in a web browser.
-What I Have Learned

 # Acquired valuable skills and knowledge: